Being one of the world's best golfers attracts a ton of attention from the public, something Jordan Spieth can certainly attest to.

-Shortly after, Spieth earned his first major victory at The Masters Tournament at Augusta National Golf Club, defeating Phil Mickelson by four strokes and becoming the second-youngest green jacket winner (behind only Tiger Woods).
+Shortly after, Spieth earned his first major victory at The Masters Tournament at Augusta National Golf Club in Georgia, defeating Phil Mickelson by four strokes and becoming the second-youngest green jacket winner (behind only Tiger Woods).

 Spieth, a two-time Australian Open champion, followed up that performance by winning the U.S. Open two months later, making a birdie on the 18th green to beat Dustin Johnson in the final round by one stroke.
-He won the 2015 FedEx Cup.
+He capped off the spectacular year by winning the Tour Championship at East Lake to secure the 2015 FedEx Cup.

 In 2016, Spieth had an infamous meltdown at The Masters, during which he hit two golf balls into the water on the famous Par-3 12th hole to effectively put him out of contention.

 Still, he performed well otherwise, winning two events that year, and playing a pivotal role on the United States' Ryder Cup squad.

 Spieth won his third major in 2017, The Open Championship.
 The victory was his most recent major of any kind, however, as he endured a slump and battled injury over the past few years.

 Spieth represented the United States again in the 2021 Ryder Cup.
 He was hand-selected by captain Steve Stricker and helped the U.S. team win 19-9.